Backbase/bb-fuel/README.md

 Note: This can be rerun on an existing environment which already contains data by setting the property `ingest.access.control` to `false`

+### Approvals setup
+Approvals configuration can be ingested for payments and contacts.
+The setup is as follows:

+#### Payments
+- Zero approval policy with upper bound of 100
+- Policy with approval type A (1 approval required) with upper bound of 1000
+- Policy with approval types A + B (for each 1 approval required) with upper bound of 100,000
+- Policy with approval types A + B + C (for each 1 approval required) unbounded

+In case of less than 3 users under a legal entity as defined in [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json), only a zero approval policy unbounded is applied

+#### Contacts
+- Policy with approval type A (1 approval required)

+#### Payments: users
+- For each set of 4 users (sorted by name ASC) per legal entity defined in [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json) will have the following setup:
+- User no. 1: approval type A
+- User no. 2: approval type B
+- User no. 3: approval type C
+- User no. 4: approval types A, B, C etc.

+Example:
+- User no. 5: approval type A
+- User no. 6: approval type B
+- User no. 7: approval type C
+- User no. 8: approval types A, B, C
+- User no. 9: approval type A
+- User no. 10: approval type B

+In case of less than 3 users under a legal entity as defined in [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json), no approval types will be assigned to users

+Note: each approval type will be assigned to a separate (new) function group with the payments function.

+#### Contacts: users
+- Each user with approval type A

+Note: this approval type will be assigned to a separate (new) function group with the contacts function.

 ## How to run data loader
 All builds can be found [here](https://artifacts.backbase.com/backbase-development-builds/com/backbase/ct/dataloader)